 The figure below shows how you might specify a simple search for transactions based on one key.

 You can also set up more sophisticated queries by entering multiple key fields.
 Click the green plus sign icon (circled in the figure above) to the right of the key field selection to enter additional keys.

 In addition to only letting you select appropriate operators for the key selection fields, the console also helps you enter the correct values.
-In the figure below, if a key field requires a data value, click the calendar icon in the value box to open a calendar from which you can select a date.
-The console then enters the data value in the correct format.
-The transaction from today, the current day, are displayed by default.
+In the figure below, if a key field requires a date value, click the calendar icon in the value box to open a calendar from which you can select a date.
+The console then enters the date value in the correct format.
+The transactions from today, the current day, are displayed by default.

 After specifying all the search rules, click the Search button to initiate the search and data retrieval.
 The lower portion of the screen displays a table with the transactions or events that matched the specified criteria.
 For example, the figure below shows the results of a search.

 Keep in mind that these searchable fields are pre-populated and always available.
-This features keeps the processing overhead to a minimum.
+This feature keeps the processing overhead to a minimum.